 The responsibilities of a Data Steward

-Understand the full breadth of the information they are responsible for and classify it in line information security principle 1.
+Understand the full breadth of the information they are responsible for and classify it in line with information security principle 1.

 Comply with Research Data policy